DuongD0/Forest-Carbon-Estimation-Tool/docs/developer_guide.md

 1.  **Environment Setup**:
     *   Use a Conda environment for consistency (`conda activate Forest`).
     *   Install dependencies: `pip install -r requirements.txt`.
-    *   Create a `.env` file from `.env.example` and configure your database connection string.
+    *   Create a `.env` file and configure your database connection string and other variables as described in the main `README.md`.

 2.  **Database Migrations**:
     *   To generate a new migration script after changing SQLAlchemy models: